Updated: Nov 28, 2022

 For Driving Under the Age of 21

 An individual under the age of 21 is prohibited from driving with a blood alcohol concentration (BAC) of.01 or higher under California’s Zero Tolerance Rule.
 While nothing prevents an underage DUI driver from being charged under adult DUI rules, first-time offenders over the age of 18 will have their driving privileges revoked and will be required to complete an alcohol education program.
-After presenting evidence of successful completion of the program, the offender’s driver’s license may be restored.
+After presenting evidence of successful program completion, the offender’s driver’s license may be restored.

 What Happens if You Were Injured in a DUI Incident?

-If you were injured as a direct result of someone driving under the influence, then you might have a solid Personal Injury claim.
+If you were injured directly by someone driving under the influence, you might have a solid Personal Injury claim.

-When one party injures or physically hurts another, most commonly due to a failure to behave with reasonable care or caution in a given situation, the victim can file a personal injury lawsuit.
+When someone hurts or injures someone else, usually because they didn't act with reasonable care or caution in a given situation, the person hurt can file a personal injury lawsuit.
 Any personal injury case will have its own set of factors, and it can be challenging to determine how each person will treat a claim.

-However, most cases of injuries caused by a DUI are pretty straightforward.
-Suppose the defendant is found to be illegally driving under the provisions of California Law, and their negligence has lead to any of your injuries.
+However, most cases of injuries caused by DUI accidents in California are pretty straightforward.
+Suppose the defendant is found to be illegally driving under the provisions of California Law, and their negligence has to lead to any of your injuries.
 In that case, you already have a strong claim.
-However, the types of compensation you are entitled to collecting are solely dependent on how the case is handled in court.
+However, the types of compensation you are entitled to collect are solely dependent on how the case is handled in court.